 St. Patrick’s Day is at least a full weekend in New Orleans.
-There are celebrations all over the city, but the big draw is the Irish Channel Parade on Saturday, March 14th starting at 1pm.
+There are celebrations all over the city, but the big draw is the Irish Channel Parade planned for Saturday, March 13th starting at 10am.

 New Orleans Food and Wine Experience

 A specialized event with about 10K in attendance, sommeliers, foodies, and connoisseurs come together for seminars, tastings, and special events across the city.
 The festival is most famous for its Royal Street Stroll to celebrate wine and food in the French Quarter.
 Ticket prices vary.

 Tennessee Williams lovers unite every spring for this festival founded in 1986 to honor the playwright.
 Enjoy writing workshops, master classes, panels, live theater, celebrations, and educational walking tours.
 Ticket prices vary.